 A sideboard in your dining room makes the ideal spot to group together pieces of your collection - a contemporary, understated piece of furniture offsets the unmistakable look of the ceramics.
 More exotic pieces such as pineapple-shaped jugs add extra interest to your display (and serving from one in the 17th century indicated that you were a person of great wealth and importance).

 Make the most of open shelving

 Use open shelves to display your collection of statement plates and vases.
 A fabric that follows the same theme pulls the look together.
 Colourful fruit and vegetable designs look best against a natural background, so paint your walls in earthy colours to create a real impact.

-Create a smart, ordered look by displaying a set of plates above a fireplace and framing them with a bold paper border.
+Create a smart, ordered look by displaying a set of plates above a fireplace and framing them with a bold paper border or neon washi tape.
 Stock up on invisible adhesive disc plate hangers (£2.50 from Hobbycraft).
 If your plates are too precious to hang, dispel any worry and prop them on a shelf using wooden plate stands.

 Create a welcoming hallway with a decorative display of plates and bowls in complementary shades.
 Pair with vintage botanical prints for a cohesive look.